 - Speaking exercises use AI voice recognition (neat!) to grade how close your pronunciation is to the goal, so you get real-time feedback about how you’re doing!
 Each words then turns blue when your pronunciation is successfully recognized.

-- Our Duolingo Events host virtual language meetings nearly every day of the week!
+Our Duolingo Classes host virtual language meetings nearly every day of the week!
 These language exchanges get you speaking by having you engage in fun activities, storytelling, and games with actual speakers of the language and with other learners at your level.
-And because Duolingo Events are all online, you have the chance to chat with folks from all over the world!
+And because Duolingo Classes are all online, you have the chance to chat with folks from all over the world!

 Let's talk strategy: How does speaking work?